TnTech-ECE/CapstoneStarterRepo/Reports/ProjectProposal.md

 As an example of a standard which would impose a constraint, if Wi-Fi is to be used, there are specific standards that govern the operational frequency of the protocol.
 The engineering world is full of standards and it is the responsibility of the engineer to seek them out and adhere to them.
 Therefore, each team must search out all standards which apply to the project and ensure that the design conforms to the standard.

+Every industry and project type has many types of standards.
+These range from the most obvious (the national electric code) to the obscure (ISO 18646:2016 - locomotion for wheeled industrial robots).
+It is the responsibility of the engineer to become aware of the applicable standards and to constrain the project appropriately so that standards are met.

 ##### Other sources of constraints: Externalities

 It is obviously important to consider the direct/intended implications of the work to be completed. ie. How would a better oil drill telemetry system affect the drilling industry?
 But it is also important to consider the externalities.
 That is the impact that the engineering, manufacturing, or final product may have on public health, safety, welfare, as well as global, cultural, social, environmental, and economic factors.